Shushsa/docs/docs/ecosystem.md

 and can interact with the exchange.
 2. Delegator - is a user who owns stake-able assets and bonds them to the validator of choice to secure the network.
-3. Validator - is the exchange operator to whom stake-able assets are bonded thanks to which he can participate in the consensus and propose new blocks.
+3. Validator - is a Kira Hub operator to whom stake-able assets are bonded.
+Validators can participate in the consensus and propose new blocks for which they can claim commission fees along other rewards such as exchange fees which guarantee they can sustain operations and maitain the network operational.
 4. Counselor - is a user that can participate in the governance process but does not operate a validator node.
-5. Hunter - node operator that verifies and confirms computation occurring on the exchange zones.
+5. Hunter - node operator that verifies and confirms computation occurring on the exchange zone thus guarding the network against malicious cartels and other undesired on-chain activity.

 ## Q2: How will delegators make money?
-Delegators are incentivised in block rewards, network fee rewards and exchange fee rewards.
+Delegators are incentivized by block rewards, network fee rewards and exchange fee rewards.
 Block rewards are proportional to the stake bond (globally) while the network fee rewards and exchange fee rewards are proportional to the stake bond to each particular validator.
 The delegators are eligible to earn up to 50% of all exchange fees, while the remaining